drnsmith/drnsmith.github.io/content/projects/Project15/Project15.md

 AI calibration is essential for reliable breast cancer diagnosis, ensuring that predicted probabilities are meaningful and trustworthy.
 Techniques like Platt Scaling and Isotonic Regression provide practical ways to achieve better calibration, improving the interpretability and safety of AI systems in healthcare.
 By integrating calibration into model development pipelines, we can build more reliable diagnostic tools that clinicians can trust.

-# PART 2.
+# Part 2.
 Evaluating AI Models for Healthcare: Beyond Accuracy

 In healthcare, the stakes are higher than in most other fields.
 A seemingly high-performing AI model that achieves 95% accuracy may still fail to detect critical cases, leading to life-threatening consequences.
 For clinical applications, performance metrics like **sensitivity**, **specificity**, and **Area Under the Curve (AUC)** provide a more nuanced evaluation, ensuring AI models align with real-world needs.
 In this part, we explore these key metrics and their role in assessing and optimizing AI models for healthcare.

 ### Why Accuracy Alone is Insufficient